I love Seminyak, Bali!

 Shopping in Seminyak Bali

 You’ll find local boutique jewellers and clothing, Indonesian stores selling the same and a few international stores all down the main drag that we walked down every day.

-Seminyak Village is the name of the shopping mall and H&M are here as well as shops selling antiques and souvenirs and market stalls in the middle.
-Spring Spa is on the roof and I came three times (more on spas below).
+Seminyak Village is the name of the shopping mall and H&M is here as well as shops selling antiques and souvenirs and market stalls in the middle.
+Spring Spa is on the roof and I visited three times (more on spas below).